The Kestrel TSCM ® Professional Software | Signals Intelligence Support System TM is applicable to a wide range of technical security applications.

 Kestrel Reference Traces (KRT) TM

 The ability to immediately capture, display and export any number of Kestrel Reference Traces (KRT) TM on the current spectrum display is fully supported.
-KRT TM files can also be imported from an operator maintained local KRT TM Database to display progressive captures as a reference overlay.
+KRT TM files can also be imported from an operator maintained local KRT TM database to display progressive captures as a reference overlay.
 Technical operators are encouraged to capture and contribute working KRT TM files to the Global Spectrum Analysis Database (GSAD) TM maintained within the Technical Support Group (TSG) Resource Centre website.

 Global Spectrum Analysis Database (GSAD) TM

 GSAD TM is a powerful shared technical operator resource that is contributed to and maintained by deployed professional technical operators worldwide.
 GSAD TM is located within the password protected Technical Support Group (TSG) Resource Centre website.
-Technical operators can capture and export any number of band level Kestrel Reference Trace (KRT) TM files and submit them to firstname.lastname@example.org for posting within the shared Global Spectrum Analysis Database (GSAD) TM.
+Operators can capture and export any number of band level Kestrel Reference Trace (KRT) TM files and submit them to firstname.lastname@example.org for posting within the shared Global Spectrum Analysis Database (GSAD) TM.
 The database provides technical operators worldwide with access to spectrum reference files that can be imported into existing and historical Kestrel Project Files (KPF) TM.

 Waterfall Display (WFD)